ENT

 2. Zone 2 Penetrating Trauma was typically explored in OR

-1. Resulting large number of unnecessary explorations
+1. Resulted in a large number of unnecessary explorations

 3. Zone 1 and 3 Penetrating Trauma evaluation is more difficult